bezf0r/Cubauncher/README.md

 ENGLISH:

 About this project: This is a launcher for the game Minecraft written by me.
 The goal was to explore different api's like Jetpack Compose or Ktor.
-I also explored general file handling, efficiently downloading files from the internet or creating designs in Figma, and much more.
+I also explored general file handling, efficiently downloading files from the internet or creating designs in Figma, Software size optimisation with Proguard, software downloader on the user's device with automatic JVM installation using Inno Setup technology and much more.

 THIS PROJECT IS NOT YET READY FOR USE